rlevine/droplet_video_analyzer/README.md

 of Duke University.

 This is a first pass at a script to extract droplet counts and sizes from video files created with the laser testing device described in the paper.
 The implementation is based on the description in the paper.
-For testing, I've used the video samples published by the Duke team with the paper.
+For testing, I've used the [video files](https://research.repository.duke.edu/concern/datasets/qv33rx287?locale=en) published by the Duke team.

 ## Installing / Getting started